-Sport and non-sport programming options for adults are provided by the Town, as well as by a number of private providers including gyms and fitness centres.
-Summary Interest/non-interest in new programs for adults (25-54) was almost evenly split in the telephone survey, but interest was much higher in the online survey.
+Sport and non-sport programming options for adults are provided by the Town, as well as by a number of private providers including gyms and fitness centres. nary Interest/non-interest in new programs for adults (25-54) was almost evenly split in the telephone survey, but interest was much higher in the online survey.
 For young adults (18-24), both telephone and online survey responses were 'not applicable' for the majority.
 In relation to other age groups, new programs for adults has high support.
-There are fewer culture/non-sport/general interest programs available to adults than fitness options, and this is an area to consider expanding.
-Adult programming can face challenges in attendance due to, for example: competition with private providers (which is to be avoided), user fee/membership options that are unfavourable, little spare time, and intimidation of trying new activities/exercises Recommendations Improve branding and advertisement of adult programs, and include encouraging and inclusive messaging.
-When implementing a new adult program, pilot it as a registered program as opposed to drop- in.
-Expand both sport and non-sport weekend programming for adults.
-Attempt to align children's programming times with adult programs to facilitate participation of parents and caregivers.
-Expand non-sport programming for adults.
+Summary There are fewer culture/non-sport/general interest programs available to adults than fitness options, and this is an area to consider expanding.
+Adult programming can face challenges in attendance due to, for example: competition with private providers (which is to be avoided), user fee/membership options that are unfavourable, little spare time, and intimidation of trying new activities/exercises sr Improve branding and advertisement of adult programs, and include encouraging and inclusive messaging. dation When implementing a new adult program, pilot it as a registered program as opposed to drop- in. end Expand both sport and non-sport weekend programming for adults.
+Recommendations Attempt to align children's programming times with adult programs to facilitate participation of parents and caregivers.
+Red Expand non-sport programming for adults.
 Pilot new adult programs using short-duration, and workshop-style lessons.
-The new dealt programs dang short duration, and workshop style resons.